Ginder-Singh/vectorToApple/README.md

 # vectorToApple

 ## Overview
-`vectorToApple` is a Python script that converts Android vector drawable XML files into iOS and tvOS-compatible image assets.
+`vectorToApple` is a Python script that converts Android vector drawable XML files into iOS, tvOS, and universal-compatible image assets.
 It generates SVG and PNG files, scales them for different resolutions, and creates the necessary `Contents.json` files for Xcode asset catalogs.

 ## Features
 - Converts Android vector drawables to SVG format.